saraegregg/Les_Sommeliers/README.md

 ## Machine Learning Component Overview
 Using supervised machine learning, by way of a Random Forest Classfier model, we will predict point value classification (our target) using a specified set of features and utilizing several techniques such as:
 - Conversion of categorical values to numerical using OneHot Encoder
-- Bucketing or binning of feature data values to reduce the number of unique variables in each feature selection list
+- Bucketing or binning of feature data values to reduce the number of unique variables in each feature selection list as well as our target output
 - Removal of non-essential columns such as Region, Title, Winery, Taster Name, and Taster Twitter Handle
 - Dissection of dataset into training and testing groups
 - Calculating a confusion matrix to assign target value predictions of Fine, Good, Very Good, and Exeptional.

+During our machine learning journey, several other models were built and tested including linear regression, LASSO, and Neural Network versions.
+While the initial direction was towards a linear regression model, the team ultimately decided upon Random Forest Classifier for our model as it produced the best possible output potential given our chosen list of feature inputs.
+We did attempt alternate testing via dropping of columns and not binning our target output array, but the current feature selections and binning of our target output netted the best accuracy score among the different variations.

 ![ML](https://github.com/saraegregg/Mod20_Group_Challenge/blob/18b929c7ab5ce643665469ae907d1d551aa79c10/Images/ML%20ModelFinal1.png)